Florist, artist and revolutionary, Joost Bakker presses pause on his renowned eco-activism to talk about his first love, native flowers.

 With good soil and plant-matter always on Bakker’s brain, by the 2000’s he began combining floral-artistry with investigations in environmental activism and eco-entrepreneurialism.
 His first Greenhouse by Joost ‘living’ restaurant project popped-up in 2008 in Melbourne’s Federation Square with iterations in Sydney and Perth following.
 In 2012 he opened Australia’s first zero-free restaurant, Silo, later morphing it into Brothl, a broth-kitchen, with a closed-loop composting system.

 Building on those earlier visions, Bakker has continued to campaign for sustainable, bio-favourable design and living, but in the last decade, several large-scale design projects have stalled or been cancelled on account of unsympathetic bureaucracy.
+Happily, the Greenhouse story is set to come full circle later in 2020, with the unveiling of Bakker’s latest undertaking at Federation Square.
+But the new Greenhouse deviates from the format of its predecessors.

 It was a nursery-man John Slijkerman who educated the young Bakker on Australian flora.
 “He saw something like a Wattle or Bottlebrush, and he would explain to me why they look and smell like they do, and how they’re pollinated, Everyone needs someone like that in their life to spark their enthusiasm.”